- MA Fine Art

 Technical Demonstrators, who manage our workshop facilities, provide teaching and support across a wide range of subject specialisms.
 Your learning is also supported by specialist librarians.

-When permitted, Bath School of Art offers fieldwork opportunities throughout the academic year.
+When permitted, Bath School of Art, Film and Media offers fieldwork opportunities throughout the academic year.

 There are several awards and competitions at Bath Spa that MA Fine Art students can enter: